August 22, 2021 4 min read

 Having been to Blakeney a couple of years ago, we knew it was a place to go back to.
 It’s small enough to enjoy village coastal life, yet there’s still enough places to keep you fed and watered within walking distance of any of the little cottages available to rent.
 For coffee and delicious pastries there’s the Two Magpies Bakery, perfect for sitting on a bench and enjoying the morning sea air.
 When the tide’s in, you can watch everyone enjoying the water, from swimmers and paddle boarders through to people taking their boats out.
 Blakeney also has a small supermarket, a couple of deli’s, pubs and some independent shops, should you need retail therapy.

-Fuelled up and ready for action we set off on a circular walk from Cley Spy, on the same site as the Art Cafe.
+We set off on a circular walk from Cley Spy.
 It was a leisurely, dog friendly circular walk, taking us through fields, woodland and onto the Bayfield Estate (watch out for cattle and keep your dog on a lead where necessary).
 It’s worth taking a right turn down the long drive of Bayfield Hall to detour into the antique and interiors shop.
-There’s also a café if you’re in need of (more) refreshments.
+There’s also a café if you’re in need of refreshments.
 As you walk up the drive, have a look over the bridge at the dome roofed building housing the RAM pump.
 It was installed in 1884 to provide water for Bayfield Hall, the Dower House and kitchen gardens.
 It’s a short walk back on the main road to take you back to your starting point and car park.

 Even though there are plenty of dog friendly pubs to choose from (we’d advise you book ahead) sometimes we like to chill out and have a relaxed evening meal where the boss can snooze away after a busy day.

 Cley Smokehouse is a must for a whole variety of ready to eat, tasty delicacies.
-The gravlax, smoked duck and taramaslata are our particular favourites.
-They have a shop in Cley, and also at the same site as the Art Café in Glandford.
+The gravlax, smoked duck and taramasalata were our particular favourites.
+They have a shop in Cley, and in Glandford.
 Opposite the Cley shop is the absolutely recommended Picnic Fayre, to pick up more grocery items for a dinner you won’t regret!

 On the subject of food, if you’re in the area of Little Walsingham, there’s the Walsingham Farm Shop that’s on a par with Harrods Food Hall!
 There’s an abundance of savoury and sweet treats to appeal to every palette including vegan options (the vegan carrot cake was scrumptious).